 This Montana owl would do the same thing, I thought, if its instinct to guard its eggs was any less powerful.
 Bound by its ancient need to bring new generations of her species into the world, instead of flying away, it fixed me with an unblinking stare thousands of years old.
 I wasn't going to stay long, wasn't going to get any closer, and wanted her to understand I meant no harm.
 I said so, quietly under my breath, and wondered if she understood.
 No, I decided, she did not.
 After all, what do owls know?

-My father used to say, half in jest, that if God had concluded his little experiment with the great apes it would have been a glowing success.
+My father used to say, half in jest, that if God had concluded his little experiment in evolution with the great apes it would have been a glowing success.
 Sometimes he'd wonder how far a silverback would be able to hit a baseball if so inclined.
 Or wish the brook trout in the Black River below our house in Irasburg had never been subjected to over-fishing and acid rain.
 Once, he told me he'd gladly sacrifice all civilization, including his own life, to drop from the history books the swing of one Mr. Bucky Dent on an October day in 1978 when the Yankees eliminated his beloved Red Sox during a one-game playoff for the American League Championship.
 I'd laughed when he said it, just as I did the other day thinking about it again.

 I was driving west on I-90, clipping by Bozeman, Montana, at close to 80mph, and I have no idea what made me think of that.
 Perhaps something in the early-summer evening light reminded me of similar days as a boy - the lights of the American Legion ballpark I passed flicking on just then, or the smell of fresh-cut grass, or clouds on the southern horizon where a nighttime storm might or might not form.
 Whatever triggered the thought, I was happy to have it.
 And then I looked north toward the base of the Bridger Mountains and my smile faded.